Pol1na/Pol1na/README.md

 - :books: I am currently studying to be a programmer in college.

-- :zap: In my free time, I try to learn something new
+- :zap: In my free time, I try to learn something new.
+I can write parsers, basic Django and now I'm taking an Automation QA course.

 - :crossed_swords: I love participating in hackathons

-- :bookmark_tabs: <a href="http://pol1naq.pythonanywhere.com/">Resume here </a>
+- :bookmark_tabs: <a href="http://pol1naq.pythonanywhere.com/">Resume here (is not available now) </a>

 ### :hammer_and_wrench: Languages and Tools :